Cameron Dugmore

-Cameron Muir Dugmore (born 16 September 1963) is a South African politician who is the Leader of the Opposition in the Western Cape Provincial Parliament.
-A member of the African National Congress, he has been serving as a Member of the Western Cape Provincial Parliament since 2014.
-He previously served in the provincial parliament from 1994 to 2009.
+Cameron Muir Dugmore (born 16 September 1963) is a South African politician who was elected to the National Assembly of South Africa in the 2024 general election as a member of the African National Congress.
+Prior to his election, he was the Leader of the Opposition in the Western Cape Provincial Parliament from 2019 until 2024.
+Dugmore served in the Western Cape Provincial Parliament from 1994 until 2009 and again from 2014 until 2024.
 He served as the Western Cape Provincial Minister of Cultural Affairs and Sport from 2008 to 2009, and as the Western Cape Provincial Minister of Education from 2004 to 2008.

 Early life and activism

 Cameron Muir Dugmore was born in 1963 as Gillian and Ron Dugmore's second of five children.
 His mother was a Black Sash member.
 He often moved from city to city, living in Pietermaritzburg, Grahamstown and Komga where his father was a teacher and head of school.
 From 1969 to 1974, he attended Union Preparatory School.
 He was enrolled at York High School in George in 1977.
 In 1978, he participated in anti-apartheid activities.
 The activities included removal of beach apartheid signs at Herolds Bay and Victoria Bay.
 The activities were led by his mother.

 He served as Head Boy and matriculated from York High School.
 In 1982, he went to the University of Cape Town to study languages and law.

 While there in 1983, he joined the National Union of South African Students (Nusas).
 He also served as President of the Law Students Council.
 He chaired the NUSAS Education Action Committee.
 In 1984, he attained a BA in Arts and Law.

 In 1985, he represented NUSAS UCT in the Education Charter Campaign led by the non-racial student movement.
 He took office as vice president of the Student Representative Council in 1986 and not long after, in 1988, he was elected president and joined the End Conscription Campaign as a conscientious objector.

 In 1989, he was appointed to the United Democratic Front Western Cape Interim Committee and represented the UDF Western Cape at national meetings.
 In 1990, he took office as the first secretary of the National Sports Congress (NSC).
 The UDF Western Cape later appointed him as an organiser.